 Shred chicken meat and add back into soup, cooking until just heated through.

-Squeeze with fresh lemon and serve.
+Squeeze with the juice of fresh lemon and serve.

 *Note: I prefer to fill this soup with veggies and serve with a freshly baked bread.
 If you would like to add noodles, whole wheat egg noodles added at the end of the cooking process work great.